timetraveller-123/tp/docs/DeveloperGuide.md

 #### **Use Case: UC08 - Add an Order for a Person**

-Guarantees: The order is added to the person, which can be seen by viewing the order or person
+Guarantees: The order is added to the person only if the order do not exist and the person must exist.

 **MSS**

-1. User views the person list [UC02](#use-case-uc02---listing-person-list).
-2. PharmHub shows a list of persons.
-3. User selects a person from the list to assign the order to.
+1. User selects a person from the person list [UC02](#use-case-uc02---listing-person-list).
-4. User then inputs the add order command.
+2. User chose to add an order to the person.
-5. PharmHub adds the new order to the order list, then displays the details on the information display.
+3. PharmHub adds the new order to the order list
+4. PharmHub then displays the order.
    <br>**Use case ends**

 **Extensions**

-* 4a.
+* 2a.
 The given index to select a patient is invalid.
-    * 4a1.
+    * 2a1.
 PharmHub shows an `Invalid Index` error message.
     * Use case resumes at step 5.

-* 4b.
+* 2b.
 The given medication name is invalid.
     * 4b1.
 PharmHub shows an `Invalid Medication` error message.
     * Use case resumes at step 5.

-* 4c.
+* 2c.
 The person is allergic to the input medication
-    * 4c1.
+    * 2c1.
 The user input the wrong medication resulting in the error.
-      * 4c1a.
+      * 2c1a.
 PharmHub shows an `Patient Allergy` warning message
-      * 4c1b.
+      * 2c1b.
 User edits the command
       * Use case resumes at step 5.
-    * 4c2.
+    * 2c2.
 The User wants to overwrite the warning
-      * 4c2a.
+      * 2c2a.
 PharmHub shows an `Patient Allergy` warning message
-      * 4c2b.
+      * 2c2b.
 User acknowledges the allergy warning but chooses to proceed by adding an `IA/` (Ignore Allergy) flag to the command.
-      * 4c2c.
+      * 2c2c.
 User confirms the order by resubmitting with the `IA/` flag.
-      * 4c2d.
+      * 2c2d.
 PharmHub creates the order with the provided information, including the `IA/` flag.
-      * 4c2e.
+      * 2c2e.
 PharmHub confirms the successful creation of the order, noting the allergy warning and the "IA" flag.
       * Use case resumes at step 5.

 In this use case, a pharmacist adds a medication order for a patient using PharmHub.